 Liquidity is an important marker of a business’s financial health.
 Reviewing it and understanding why it is the way it is can help business owners decide what steps to take next.

 If liquidity ratios are too high, it might be time to take some of that cash and reinvest it in the business.
 That could mean updated equipment, training for staff, or investments in marketing and sales strategies.

 If liquidity ratios are too low, businesses can evaluate all the company’s assets to see what can (and should) be liquidated.
 And they can look at outstanding liabilities to determine if everything they’re paying for is a “must-have.”
 Maybe cutting some products or services can reduce the company’s financial obligations.

 How Often Should Business Owners Review Liquidity?

-When it comes to liquidity and the health of the business, it’s important to review it frequently so not to miss out on opportunities for improvement.
+When it comes to liquidity and the health of the business, it’s important to review it frequently so as not to miss out on opportunities for improvement.
 And what happens on the financial side of the business can change quickly – liquidity may go up or down at a fast pace.

 We recommend reviewing liquidity ratios on a monthly basis, as business owners are reviewing their balance sheets.
 It’s often helpful to review your business solvency (a similar concept) at the same time.